AriesLL/ariesll.github.io/content/publication/2018_tcad/index.md

   - admin
   - Peichen Pan
   - Jason Cong
+publication: "IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems ( Volume: 38, Issue: 11, Nov.
+2019)"
 abstract: With the recent advancement of multilayer convolutional neural networks (CNN) and fully connected networks (FCN), deep learning has achieved amazing success in many areas, especially in visual content understanding and